 Be wary of public Wi-Fi networks

 You can get Wi-Fi almost anywhere these days, but open networks are the most vulnerable and tend to be the least secure.
 This includes the free Wi-Fi at restaurants, libraries, airports and other public spaces.
 If you can avoid it, don’t use public Wi-Fi.
 Most importantly, don’t use these networks to log in to financial sites or shop online.
 It’s possible for someone to scan the Wi-Fi traffic to see what websites you visit.
 If you happen to log in to a phony public Wi-Fi without realizing it, the person who set it up could intercept your traffic and potentially gather important info like your usernames and passwords.
-Instead, we recommend using a secure network proxy for a browser connection or a Virtual Private Network (VPN) for full device network connection.
+Instead, we recommend using a secure network proxy, like Firefox Private Network, for a browser connection or a Virtual Private Network like Mozilla VPN for full device network connection.
 These services let you use public Wi-Fi more securely and can help keep more of your online activities private.

 Run software and app updates as soon as they’re available